robertahunt/specify7-wiki/TreeConsiderations.md

 of the tree and updates the cache accordingly.
 This update module can run asynchronously in a separate thread or process.

-With the cache in place sub-tree queries become even simpler than with node numbers.
+With the cache in place, sub-tree queries become even simpler than with node numbers.
 To find all descendants of a given target node, it suffices to find those nodes whose paths have the target node's path as a prefix, that is, with an SQL `LIKE` clause.
 The ancestors of a